GSBicalho/TrueNgineJS/README.md

 There are currently a couple of kinks (such as face renderization not working) and other problems (such as the code being extremely weird because it was an almost line by line translation from C++) but it works well enough.

-Files with politopes to vizualise can be found on the original repo too.
+Files with polytopes to visualize can be found on the original repo too.

-Just dowload the repo and open index.html and everything should work.
+Just download the repo and open index.html and everything should work.